ray-project/ray/doc/source/cluster/k8s-operator.rst

 Then reapply the RayCluster, as above.

-The same method can be used to restart the operator and all Ray clusters in the namespace: add an annotation to the pod named ``ray-operator-pod`` in the manifest `ray/python/ray/autoscaler/kubernetes/operator_configs/operator.yaml` and reapply the manifest.

 Currently, editing and reapplying a RayCluster resource will stop and restart Ray processes running on the corresponding Ray cluster.
-Similarly, restarting the operator will stop and restart Ray processes on all Ray clusters in the operator's namespace.
+Similarly, deleting and relaunching the operator pod will stop and restart Ray processes on all Ray clusters in the operator's namespace.
 This behavior may be modified in future releases.

-Cleaning up
+Cleaning Up
 -----------
 We shut down a Ray cluster by deleting the associated RayCluster resource.
 Either of the next two commands will delete our second cluster ``example-cluster2``.